sammancoaching/website/_learning_hours/testable_design/naming.md

 ## Connect
 Let the group look at some code and say if they think that the name is a good one.
-Work in pair, or small groups, if it is a big team.
+Work in pairs, or small groups, if it is a big team.

 Examples (in some made up language and framework):